All Exams Test series for 1 year @ ₹349 only

 5. Final Submission

-After successfully completing all sections, reviewing your details is crucial.
+After completing all sections, reviewing your details is crucial.
 Ensure that all the information provided is accurate, as no changes can be made after the final submission.
 Once you’re satisfied, submit the application form and download a soft copy for your reference.

-SSC CHSL Admit Card 2025-26
+SSC CHSL Admit Card 2026

-SSC CHSL 2025-26 Admit Card can be downloaded from the official SSC website.
+SSC CHSL 2026 Admit Card can be downloaded from the official SSC website.
 Below is a step-by-step guide to help you access your hall ticket:

 1. Visit the Official Website: Go to the SSC official site.